KayMas2808/mcp-config-generator/README.md

 A MCP server that generates UI configuration JSON from natural language prompts.
 Perfect for creating form configurations, analyzing requirements, and validating JSON structures using simple English descriptions.

+This will need to be updated as more UI config JSON examples are found, or when the renderer is complete, so all possible rules and inputs are known.
+It is currently based on a single example I could find.

 ## Features

 - **Natural Language Processing** - Generate UI configurations for from simple English prompts